ooni/probe-engine/QA/README.md

 This directory contains quality assurance scripts that use Jafar to ensure that OONI implementations behave.
-These scripts take on the command line as argument the path to a binary with a OONI Probe v2.x compatible command line interface.
+These scripts take on the command line as argument the path to a binary with a OONI Probe v2.x like command line interface.
+We do not care about full compatibility but rather about having enough similar flags that running these tools in parallel is not too much of a burden for us.

-Tools with this CLI are:
+Tools with this shallow-compatible CLI are:

 1. `github.com/ooni/probe-legacy`
 2. `github.com/measurement-kit/measurement-kit/src/measurement_kit`